 1. Be prepared

 Having a plan with clear roles and responsibilities in the event of a crisis will help you solve the problem successfully.
-Organise a team that will run your plan, including employees from HR, Marketing, PR and Legal.
+Organize a team that will run your plan, including employees from HR, Marketing, PR and Legal.
 The crisis management plan should focus on what could cause issues for your business and how to resolve them.

 Set out a clear social media policy for employees.
 The guidelines must be precise and give expectations for acceptable use of branded accounts.
 Listen to what people are saying about you.
 Monitor and evaluate your customer feedback using social listening tools – the ability to spot trends could help you predict a crisis.